 Raman scattering – is the inelastic scattering of a photon by molecules, which are excited to higher vibrational or rotational energy levels.
 When photons are scattered from an atom or molecule most of them are elastically scattered, so they have the same energy (frequency and wavelength) as the incident photons.
 A small fraction is scattered inelastically having different energy and frequency and usually lower than those of incident photons (Harris, Bertolucci, 1989).
 The Raman scattering can be used in setting the temperature of the scattering object.

-The first 3 types (Rayleigh, Mie and non-selective)) belong to elastic scattering, in which energy of radiation is not changed due to scattering.
-Another 2 types (Brillouin and Raman scattering) represents the inelastic scattering, where the energy of the scattered radiation is changed.
-In inelastic energy, some or all kinetic energy of light is absorbed due to collision with solid or particles.
+The first 3 types (Rayleigh, Mie, and non-selective)) belong to elastic scattering, in which the energy of radiation is not changed due to scattering.
+Another 2 types (Brillouin and Raman scattering) represent inelastic scattering, where the energy of the scattered radiation is changed.
+In inelastic energy, some or all kinetic energy of light is absorbed due to collision with solids or particles.

 6. PHENOMENA RELATED TO LIGHT SCATTERING – SIMILARITIES AND DIFFERENCES